Batalin-Vilkovisky structures on moduli spaces of flat connections: Quasi-Poisson structures on moduli spaces

 which gives the quasi-Poisson bivector field $\pi^{\Gamma'}_{\mathrm{FR}}$.
 Note the term $s_{\Ad_{g_2}c', -\Ad_{g_2}c'}$ which is zero; it will be non-trivial in the definition of the quasi-BV operator.

 We also need to consider a case where some of the marked points on Figure \ref{fig:moves} coincide.
-In other words, it might happen that one of the two edges involved is a slide move is a loop.
+In other words, it might happen that one of the two edges involved in a slide move is a loop.
 Instead of repeating the above calculation, we recall the so-called fusion procedure.

-Fusion of a surface at two points $p_1$ and $p_2$ is given by a corner-connected sum of the two surfaces, with the two marked points replaced by one point as on Figure \ref{fig:FRfusion}.
-If we start with a surface with a skeleton, the fused surface also has a natural skeleton, and conversely any skeleton with a loop can be obtained by fusion which creates that loop.
+Fusion of a surface at two points $p_1$ and $p_2$ is given by a corner-connected sum of the (possibly disconnected) surface, with the two marked points replaced by one point as on Figure \ref{fig:FRfusion}.
+If we start with a surface with a skeleton $\Gamma$, the fused surface also has a natural skeleton $\Gamma_{\mathrm{fused}}$, and conversely any skeleton with a loop can be obtained by fusion which creates that loop.
 This becomes evident when the surface is seen as a fattening of its skeleton, as on Figure \ref{fig:FusionFRLoop}.